New MMORPG impresses with its realistic graphics, but behind it is full of NFTs | Ruetir

 Players generate value within the game by participating in it.
 This value is represented by the so-called “multi-utility token”.
 These “tokens” are in-game objects that will be exchanged using blockchain technology, giving them real money value.
 In addition to “tokens,” players in Night Crows will also be able to create character NFTs, which can then be traded on a marketplace for real money.
 Something that, on the other hand, does not seem to matter to a part of its community, since there are even Facebook groups called NIGHT CROWS Latin America NFT.

 In short: players will be able to purchase objects, equipment and even characters from other players with real money.
-Something that will surely scare away many players, who are attracted by Night Crows’ impressive graphics in the first place, only to realize later that it is riddled with NFTs behind it.
+Something that will surely scare away many players, who are attracted by the impressive graphics of Night Crows in the first place, only to realize later that it is riddled with NFTs behind it.

 Editorial: Gaming / Facebook / Twitter / Threads / Instagram / Discord